clojure/tools.namespace/README.md

   * In development, current Git master branch

+  * Fix [TNS-20]: Undefined 'unload' order after namespaces are first added to an new, empty tracker.

   * Improvement [TNS-21]: Support `ns` clauses which use vectors instead of lists for clauses, contrary to docs.